NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Fourth NN Model
   - Accuracy: 0.80 The third neural network model, featuring a multi-layer architecture with a large number of neurons (256, 128, 64, 32), BatchNormalization, and Dropout in each layer, along with the RMSprop optimizer with a lower learning rate, also showed high accuracy at 80%.
 This demonstrates that a model with a more complex architecture and additional measures to prevent overfitting can maintain stable performance.

+**Conclusion**
-**Conclusion:** Neural networks have demonstrated their ability to solve the loan status classification task with high accuracy of 80%.
+Neural networks have demonstrated their ability to solve the loan status classification task with high accuracy of 80%.
 Even with the use of different architectures and hyperparameters, the models consistently showed high performance.
 This confirms that neural networks are a powerful tool for data analysis and can be successfully used to solve binary classification problems.
 These results provide confidence that neural networks can effectively work with various types of data and can be adapted to solve more complex tasks in the future.

-###  Create a K-Nearest Neighbors (KNN) Models
+###  K-Nearest Neighbors (KNN) Models
 **First KNN Model**
 - A first KNN model was created with the number of neighbors parameter set to 30.
 - A cross-validated accuracy score for the model was calculated as a cross-validation function spitting the X_train and y_train data into 5 validation folds and evaluating the model's performance on each fold.